nuxt/nuxt/docs/3.api/3.utils/set-response-status.md

 `setResponseStatus` sets the statusCode (and optionally the statusMessage) of the response.

-`setResponseStatus` can only be called within component setup functions, plugins, and route middleware.
+`setResponseStatus` can only be called in a [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) scope.

 ```js
 const event = useRequestEvent()